Philip Jaisohn: Exile in the United States

-In 1885, early in his stay in America Soh worked part-time jobs.
-In 1886, Soh lived in Norristown, Pennsylvania, and attended the Harry Hillman Academy (Wilkes-Barre, PA) thanks to the help of John Welles Hollenback.
+In 1885, early in his stay in America, Jaisohn worked part-time jobs.
+In 1886, Jaisohn lived in Norristown, Pennsylvania, and attended the Harry Hillman Academy (Wilkes-Barre, PA) thanks to the help of John Welles Hollenback.
 He began to use the name "Philip Jaisohn" at that time.
 In 1890, he became the first Korean immigrant to acquire United States citizenship.
 He studied medicine at Columbia Medical College (now George Washington University School of Medicine & Health Sciences), and became the first Asian-American Doctor when he received his medical degree in 1892.

-In 1894, he married Muriel Armstrong, a distant relative of the former president of the United States, James Buchanan, and daughter of George B. Armstrong, credited as the founder of the U.S. Railway Mail Service.
+In 1894, he married Muriel Mary Armstrong, a distant relative of the former president of the United States, James Buchanan, and the eldest daughter of George B. Armstrong, credited as the founder of the U.S. Railway Mail Service.
 They had two daughters, Stephanie and Muriel.

-The Independent
+Tongnip sinmun

-In 1894, Japan defeated China in the First Sino-Japanese war, which had occurred on the Korean Peninsula.
+In 1894, Japan defeated China in the First Sino-Japanese War, which had occurred on the Korean Peninsula.
 The Korean cabinet was filled with reformists.
-Along with these political changes, the treason of the Gapsin Coup was pardoned, enabling Jaisohn's return in 1895.
+Along with these political changes, the treason of the Kapsin Coup was pardoned, enabling Jaisohn's return in 1895.
 In December 1895, he went to Incheon.
 The Joseon government wanted to appoint him as the Foreign Secretary, but he refused to take the position.
 In Korea, he endeavored to politically educate people.
-Jaisohn published a newspaper, The Independent (독립신문), to transform the Korean population into an informed citizenry.
+Jaisohn published the Tongnip sinmun (also called The Independent) to transform the Korean population into an informed citizenry.
 He was the first to print his newspaper entirely in Hangul to extend readership to lower classes and women.

 Sowing the ideals of independence and democracy

-In the 1896 to 1898 civil rights movement and suffrage movements, Soh's goal was to ensure that Korea could drift away from the Chinese sphere of influence without falling too heavily under the influence of Russia or Japan.
-He was also behind the construction of the Independence Gate, which was initially meant to symbolize the end of Korea's ritual subordination to China.
+In the 1896 to 1898 civil rights movement and suffrage movements, Jaisohn's goal was to ensure that Korea could drift away from the Chinese sphere of influence without falling too heavily under the influence of Russia or Japan.
+He was also behind the construction of the Independence Gate, which was initially meant to symbolize Korea's independence from foreign interventionism.
 Apart from his journalistic and political activities, he delivered regular lectures on modern politics and the principles of democracy.

 He promoted national independence as the principal political ideal and emphasized neutral diplomatic approaches to protect Korea from China, Russia and Japan.
 He also underscored the importance of public education, modernized industry and public hygiene.
 The Independence was particularly critical of misconduct by government officials, which caused strong reactions by the conservatives.
 Under the aegis of the Independence Club (독립협회; 獨立協會), Jaisohn organized the All People's Congress, an open public forum to debate over political issues.
 The Congress was hailed by young reformers and began to establish nationwide chapters.